lowlighter/gracidea/README.md

 And if you're not very talented apart from knowing your type advantages, you can always reports bugs and other stuff in issues !

+Checkout the [Wiki](https://github.com/lowlighter/gracidea/wiki) to learn more about contributing !

 #### Additional notes
 - You can fork this repo, but if you're making a feature which could be integrated in the [original repo](https://github.com/lowlighter/gracidea), you're encouraged to submit a pull request so everyone can enjoy it !
 - Note however that this is only a mapping project, not a game project.
 Thus, suggestions like adding battles, characters dialogs, gym badges, story progression, and other stuff like this will be rejected from this repo.